yitaozh/yitaozh.github.io/source/_posts/106-Construct-Binary-Tree-from-Inorder-and-Postorder-Traversal.md

 * Each value of `postorder` also appears in `inorder`.
 * `inorder` is **guaranteed** to be the inorder traversal of the tree.
 * `postorder` is **guaranteed** to be the postorder traversal of the tree.

+## Hints/Notes

+* Draw the tree and find the pattern of root's location

 ## Solution